9 ways to prevent workplace violence

 4. Develop a workplace violence prevention plan.

 Workplace violence warning signs could be from co-workers or individuals outside the workplace.
-Well, a higher number of incident percentage are from individuals outside the workplace.
+Well, more incident percentages are from individuals outside the workplace.

 5. Create effective communication.

 Effective communication goes a long way in preventing workplace violence.
 If there are good communication lines in your workplace, it will help your workers to know who, when and how to report any workplace violence signs the moment they see one.
-HR has to create a line where workers can comfortably make reports on violence issues such as grievances, assaults, threats etc., and they get timely feedback.
-Resources on conflict resolution should equally be made available for workers to read and digest at their own time.
+HR has to create a line where workers can comfortably report violence issues such as grievances, assaults, threats etc., and they get timely feedback.
+Resources on conflict resolution should equally be made available for workers to read and digest on their own time.